jhs/build-couchdb/README.md

     sudo zypper install flex lksctp-tools-devel zip \
 				rubygem-rake gcc-c++ make m4 zlib-devel \
 				libopenssl-devel libtool automake libcurl-devel

+On **Scientific Linux**

+    sudo yum install --enablerepo=dag gcc gcc-c++ libtool zlib-devel openssl-devel js-devel

+    You also must install a recent copy of Ruby and libcurl as the ones available in the provided yum repositories are too old to use.

+    It is sufficient to perform a standard three-finger salute to install ruby and libcurl

+        ./configure
+        make
+        make install

 On **OSX**, install XCode.